New Construction South Florida – Prime Pre-Construction Buildings

 ● Can you rent the unit during construction?

-After closing, short-term rental rules depend on the building’s condo documents.
-Some allow vacation rentals like Airbnb, while others impose strict bans or minimum lease durations.
-These rules impact your rental strategy significantly.
+After closing, rental rules come from the building’s condo documents.
+Some buildings permit short-term stays (Airbnb, etc.), others ban them or require minimum lease terms.
+Those rules shape your rental strategy.

 ● What happens if there’s a major construction delay?